mousepawmedia/devdocs/repomaster/source/buildsystem/c_and_cpp.rst

 As before, we want to display the :code:`help:` target by default.
 Our help is a little longer in this file.

+You'll notice, we don't use the :code:`$(NAME)` variable in this Makefile.
+This is because we have to change so many other things, such as directory and compiled binary names, and project-specific instructions, we're better off just rewriting this particular file to meet our needs.

 ..  code-block:: make

     none: help